Fernando-Canales/PLATO_DAP_CS/referee_notes/major_revisions/Response_Letter_Draft.md

-# Cover letter
+# Reply to the referee

-Dear referee,
+Dear Referee,

 Thank you very much for your thorough and constructive review of our manuscript.
 We greatly appreciate the time and effort you dedicated to providing such valuable feedback, which has helped us substantially improve the paper.

-We have carefully considered all your comments and have substantially revised the manuscript accordingly.
+We have carefully considered all your comments and have revised the manuscript accordingly.
 This letter contains our detailed point-by-point responses, organized into two main sections: the first addresses the Major Points, and the second addresses the Minor Points.
 All editorial comments have also been fully incorporated; these changes are visible in the tracked-changes document we have submitted alongside the revised manuscript.

 We believe the manuscript has been significantly strengthened by these revisions.
 We hope that our responses and the revised version now fully address all your concerns and that the paper is now suitable for publication in A&A.

+Sincerely,
+Dr. Fernando Gutiérrez-Canales
 ## Major Points

 **Major Point 1:** "The paper assumes that all background stars are eclipsing binaries undergoing transit-like events, and therefore potentially capable of generating a false positive signal.
 This is an unrealistic assumption, and I think an unnecessary one.
 I appreciate that, as stated in section 5.2, it is not possible to know the details of individual contamination sources.
 However, as also stated in section 5.2, there are studies about the number and occurrence rates of eclipsing binaries.
 Could these have been used to assign eclipsing binary status to suitable fractions of the stars in the sample, allowing for a more realistic proportion of possible eclipsing binary contaminants in each window?
 Such an approach should be considered."